Here’s a Crockpot Vegetable Beef Soup to curl up with when you’re craving something cozy, comforting, and healthy too.

 - If you prefer, you can use stew meat instead.
 The benefit of stew meat is that it comes precut, making it a time saver.

 - What Cut of Beef is Stew Meat?
-The cut of beef used in stew meat can differ.
+The cut of beef used in stew meat can differ, which is a downside of using it.
 Typically, some of the stew meat will be cut from the shoulder, but there will also be a variety of other cuts.
-For this reason, I like to cut my own beef for stew from a single type.
+For this reason, I like to cut my own beef for stew from a single type so all the pieces cook in the same amount of time.

 - To Reheat.
 Gently rewarm leftovers in a large pot on the stovetop over medium-low heat, adding splashes of broth as needed.
 You can also reheat this soup in the microwave until hot.